Elle-M/little_esty_shop_bulk_discounts/README.md

 * Write model tests that fully cover the data logic of the application.
 * Write feature tests that fully cover the functionality of the application.

+## About

+This project is an extension of the Little Esty Shop group project.
+I added functionality for merchants to create bulk discounts for their items.
+A “bulk discount” is a discount based on the quantity of items the customer is buying, for example “20% off orders of 10 or more items”.

 ## Built With

 Ruby v2.7.4 and Rails 5.2.8, RSpec 3.12 versions, PostgreSQL.